Carleton-Web-Dev-Club/CWDC-Wiki/Front-End-Resources.md

 - https://www.cypress.io/ (Fast, easy and reliable testing for anything that runs in a browser)
 - http://codingheroes.io/resources/ (Resources for Building Beautiful Websites with HTML, CSS and JavaScript)
 - https://www.theodinproject.com/ (A free course on becoming a web developer, JS/HTML/CSS/Ruby/GIT/Node resources)
+- https://developers.google.com/web/tools/lighthouse/ (An automated tool for auditing performance, accessibility, progressive web apps, SEO and more)